zSnout/v8/src/learn/README.md

       until it has no collisions.
 5. Scheduling information on cards should be reset if the user requested it.
 6. We resolve cards.
 If a card already exists with...
-   1. the same ID, NID, TID, and DID, whichever card has a later `last_edited` is kept.
+   1. the same ID, NID, and TID, whichever card has a later `last_edited` is kept.
-   2. the same ID, but a different NID/TID/DID, the ID is incremented until there are no conflicts.
+   2. the same ID, but a different NID/TID, the ID is incremented until there are no conflicts.
 7. We resolve review log entries.
 If a review log exists with the same ID, nothing happens.
 Otherwise, the review log entry is imported.

 ## Finding a default deck configuration

+The old algorithm is below.
+In the SQLite-based system, a configuration with ID zero is always available due to triggers enforcing it.

 Prefer, in order,

-1. the already existing one
-2. id zero
+1. id zero
-3. name `Default`
+2. name `Default`
-4. first one alphabetically
+3. first one alphabetically